A Lack of Shade

 As grown-ups, we realize how intensely most of humanity is just winging it.
 Our civilization is a result of that.
 Our rules and institutions were constructed by people who were comically certain of their correctness and virtue.
 While ideas are ephemeral, they can be transformed into structures.
 And the more material those structures are, the longer they live on.

 Brits are, right now, cooking under the highest temperatures on record.
 Let’s put climate change aside for a moment and instead zoom in on urban design.
 Many British homes are sweltering because of a lack of insulation and/or shade.
-Britain’s rush to industrialization is blamed for the shoddy construction (”just burn more coal!”) but the spacing is a much wilder story that I only just learned about.
-It turns out that a couple of urban designers walked apart in a field until they could no longer see each other’s nipples through their shirts.
+Britain’s rush to industrialization is blamed for the shoddy construction (”just burn more coal!”) but the spacing is a much wilder story It turns out that a couple of urban designers walked apart in a field until they could no longer see each other’s nipples through their shirts.
 That continues to be the distance used to space out many British homes.
 In case you’re wondering, it’s 70 ft (21 metres).
 That tells us three things:

 The wise plant trees — the shade of which will only be enjoyed by future generations.